 Asuka wakes up from a Convenient Coma in the movie and brings the awesome by going into combat within 5 minutes of getting out.
 She wipes out a whole army, so they send in these 9 Harpies.
 She only has 3 and a half minutes of battery power and a progressive knife against a nearly impossible to break AT Field, They have no pilots (so they can't be incapacitated as easily) and a copy of the best weapon in the series.
 Asuka wins before she runs out of time.
 But the result is really awful.
 She gets speared through the eye, her guts ripped open, and eaten alive while the poor girl is desperately trying to fight back.
 Then, it looks like it's going to get better as she is STILL ALIVE despite having endured all of this.
 She reaches for the berserker mode button to reactivate the Eva and go back to kicking ass... but then they slice off her arm and impale her repeatedly until she dies.

 Gantz, so Kurono is freed from the Gantz Room, grown into a heroic, admirable person, and his girlfriend, the woman he loves, has been brought back to life.
 Sounds nice right?
-Except Gantz took both their memories so they no longer remember one another, Kurono is back to how he was pre-Gantz, a cowardly Jerk Ass, and vampires have sent a kill team after him.
-They succeed in murdering him, but not before showing him his younger brother's severed head first.
+Except Gantz took both their memories so they no longer remember one another, Kurono is back to how he was pre-Gantz, a cowardly Jerk Ass, and vampires have sent a kill team after him, and while his memories leak back and he manages to hold his own for at least a little while they succeed in murdering him, but not before showing him his younger brother's severed head first.

 In Higurashi: When They Cry, Rika arrives in a Hinamizawa where all her friends have vague memories of past universes, and where Rika confides in them about how she's going to be killed.
 Due to the episode number that there was no way they could make this stretch the entire series.
 This didn't make it any less depressing when, after beating up several of the Yamainu and charging to take over a car, Keiichi gets shot in what would be the first of all their deaths.